 Durant’s true shooting percentage has dropped quite a bit compared to last season (down 4.4 percentage points), but then again he’s still one of the most efficient scorers in the league.

-Durant is on pace to average 28 or more points per game with a true shooting percentage of 60.0 percent or greater for the fourth time in his career, a feat that would tie him with Adrian Dantley and Michael Jordan for the most such seasons in NBA history.
+Durant is on pace to average 28 or more points per game with a true shooting percentage of .600 or greater for the fourth time in his career, a feat that would tie him with Adrian Dantley and Michael Jordan for the most such seasons in NBA history.

 5. Kevin Love